speech-utcluj/romanian-text-classification-cnn/README.md

 # A CNN-based Romanian text classification Colab notebook

-You can download a pre-trained model from here: http://speech.utcluj.ro/data/cnn_text_classif_5classes_new_punct.h5
+The model uses a pre-trained model which classifies the text into the following categories: scientific, journalistic, beletristic, memorialistic and judicial.

-The model classifies the text into the following categories: scientific, journalistic, beletristic, memorialistic and judicial.
+You can download the pre-trained model from here: http://speech.utcluj.ro/data/cnn_text_classif_5classes_new_punct.h5

 Questions? adriana.stan@com.utcluj.ro